buddemat/ds-disaster-response-pipeline/README.md

    $ make html
    ```

-Other targets than HTML are also possible, refer to the Sphinx documentation.
+Other targets than HTML are also possible, refer to the [`sphinx-build` documentation](https://www.sphinx-doc.org/en/master/man/sphinx-build.html).